Rucilos/wpde/readme.txt

 == Description ==
 WordPress Development Environment ("WPDE") is a fantastic starting point for creating a WordPress template.
 Includes necessary files and features for proper template functioning.
-As well, contains Bootstrap, Bootstrap Icons, Webpack, Prettier, Magnific Popup, and .editorconfig, all essential for efficient template development.
-This template is licensed under GPLv3 and created by Jindřich Ručil

-WPDE was crafted by Jindřich Ručil.
-If you feel inclined to show appreciation to the author, please keep this copyright notice.
-Thank you, and happy coding!

 = Features =